info-beamer/package-scheduled-player/README.md

 Got feedback?
 Don't hesitate to get on contact with info-beamer support here: https://info-beamer.com/contact

+### Version 19

+ * Fixed deleted layouts preventing pages that used that layout from playing
+ * Prevent layout reordering by deletion
+ * Updated documentation
+ * Update browser snapshot immediately on receiving update
+ * Triggers can now optionally enqueues all pages using that trigger, not just the next one

 ### Version 18

  * Rework UI to add tiles.
 Split into two and hide less used special tile types.